dart-lang/site-www/src/_guides/language/language-tour.md

 ### Restricting the parameterized type

-When implementing a generic type, you might want to limit the types of its parameters to be a subtype of a particular type.
+When implementing a generic type, you might want to limit the types that can be provided as arguments, so that the argument must be a subtype of a particular type.
 You can do this using `extends`.

 A common use case is ensuring that a type is non-nullable